 As Leslie Comrie, one of the compilers of the Roll, noted in 1916, ‘The Roll is necessarily imperfect; there are errors and omissions’.1 This is to be expected from a record-keeping document which was pulled together over some six years using information supplied by the College, family and friends and from newspaper reports and official sources.

-When we came across missing or incorrect names or military numbers during indexing, we added the new or corrected information in brackets on the left-hand page of the Roll.
+When Special Collections came across missing or incorrect names or military numbers during indexing, we added the new or corrected information in brackets on the left-hand page of the digitised Roll.
 This was done to aid searching.

 However, no other information from the Roll was corrected as this is an original record which reflects the circumstances of its creation and the information the compilers had to hand.
-No other fields were indexed because more recent and comprehensive information can be found about most Collegians via their entries on the Online Cenotaph, to which we provide links.
+The military-related fields were not indexed as more authoritative information can be found about most Collegians on their Online Cenotaph entries, to which we provide links.
 A few Roll entries contained insufficient information for us to confidently identify the Collegians.